swalker6663/Cyber-Portfolio/README.md

 ## Linux

-During Linux System Administration Unit we went through many administrative tasks
+During Linux System Administration Unit we went through many administrative tasks as seen in the images.